The Best Broadway Musicals To See in New York

 Wicked

 Wicked opened in 2003 and is based on the book by Gregory Maguire, “Wicked: The Life and Times of the Wicked Witch of the West.”
 One of the most popular musicals on Broadway and with a huge and ever-growing fanbase, Wicked was the winner of 3 Tony Awards, and follows the story of green-skinned Elphaba and the more popular Galinda on paths that will end with one being called “The Good Witch” and the other “Wicked.”
-The musical originally starred Idina Menzel as Elphaba, Kristin Chenoweth as Glinda, and Joel Grey as the Wizard, and there is a movie adaption currently in development.
+The musical runs at the Gershwin Theatre and originally starred Idina Menzel as Elphaba, Kristin Chenoweth as Glinda, and Joel Grey as the Wizard, and there is a movie adaption currently taking the world by storm.
 The New York Times calls it, “the defining musical of the decade.”

 NEWER HITS ON BROADWAY: